Combined Modern Languages

 What opportunities might it lead to?

 Perhaps the most obvious job is teaching languages, but in fact this represents only a small proportion of the career pathways that will be open to you.
 Language graduates are amongst the most successful in finding jobs after graduation.
+You may further enhance your graduate employment opportunities, owing to strong partnerships with organisations across the globe.

 Here are some routes our graduates have pursued: